ECMWFCode4Earth/challenges_2024/README.md

 ## How it works

 ### 1. Call for Participation: 29 Feb - 09 Apr 2024
 Browse through the [Code for Earth challenges](https://github.com/ECMWFCode4Earth/challenges_2024/issues), ask questions and together with the mentors, tailor your proposal.
 [Submit your proposal](https://codeforearth.ecmwf.int) by 09 April 2024.
+FOr eligibility of participation, please check the [Code for Earth Terms & Conditions](http://codeforearth.ecmwf.int/terms-and-conditions)

 ### 2. Announcement of selected proposals: 29 Apr 2024
 The selected Code for Earth 2024 project teams will be announced on 29 Apr 2024.